Olivetti typewriters: Keyboard

 The original Italian version used the QZERTY keyboard, although versions with different key arrangements were produced which corresponded with other languages.

 The alphanumeric keys totaled 43 of the 86 total keys.
 Other than this, the keyboard had a space bar, two keys to set uppercase letters, a caps lock key, a lever to for the ability to go beyond the set margins, a key for backspacing, a lever to switch tabs, and a (red) key to switch between tabs.

 The set of characters available has obvious shortcomings: there is no key with the number 1, which is obtained by using the lowercase letter l (L) or the capital I (i); there are no keys for the accented uppercase vowels used in the Italian language, which were replaced by normal letters followed by the apostrophe.
 This type of solution was quite common in the typewriters of the time.

 Valentine (1969)

-The Valentine's transgressive design of Ettore Sottsass, defined by the poet Giovanni Giudici as "a Lettera 32 disguised as a sixties girl", quickly became a cult product.
-It is the first example of a surprising, non-conformist office product that anticipates the evolution of the working world towards a more informal style.
+The Olivetti Valetine is a portable, manual typewriter noted for its typically red ABS plastic bodywork and matching red case.
+Its mechanical components are derived from the Lettera 32.
+Despite being an expensive, functionally limited and somewhat technically mediocre product which failed to find success in the marketplace, the Valentine ultimately became a celebrated icon — largely on account of its expressive design and practicality.
+It was awarded the Compasso d'Oro prize in 1970.

+The fame of the design was such that late in his career, the designer Ettore Sottsass would lament "I worked sixty years of my life, and it seems the only thing I did is this fucking red machine."